 PAM TANORA

-Has worked at a museum in Anchorage, Alaska for 20 years.
-Discovered her family’s name in our museum’s pioneer books.
+Worked at a museum in Anchorage, Alaska for 20 years.
+Discovered her family’s name in one of our Museum’s Pioneer books!

 Eileen Wiseman